AET-DevOps25/team-the-merge-doctors/README.md

 ## Endpoint Documentation

-The endpoints of the different services are documented either in the controllers of the services (e.g. [MentorProfileController](server/mentorshipservice/src/main/java/com/mentorpulse/mentorshipservice/controller/MentorProfileController.java), [GenAI](genai/controllers/api_controller.py)).
-They are also documented in the schemas of the services.
+The endpoints of the different services are documented in the controllers of the services (e.g. [MentorProfileController](server/mentorshipservice/src/main/java/com/mentorpulse/mentorshipservice/controller/MentorProfileController.java), [GenAI](genai/controllers/api_controller.py)) and in the schemas of the services.
 Additionally, some are also documented in `.bru` files (see [mentor-pulse-bruno](/docs/mentor-pulse-bruno/)).

 ## Setup